 - Establish a professional brand – demonstrating who you are, what you stand for and why you do what you do.
 And importantly, articulate who it is that you can value for.

-- Find the right people – know about the people you are meeting with in that meeting or presentation so that you can better add value.
-Find the people that are optimal for you and your offerings, the people that are likely to value what you do.
+- Find the right people.
+Know about the people you are meeting with in that so that you can better add value.
+Find the people that are optimal for you and your offerings.
+The people that are likely to value what you do.

 - Engage with true, valuable insights.
 Engage, like, comment, share and create content that shares insights and articulates who you are.